Life-Changing Results for Construction Accident Victims

 - Failure to replace missing or damaged crane warning labels and decals

-When choosing an attorney to handle your construction accident claim, you want to find a legal team that has a proven history of securing favorable results.
-While Arnold & Itkin can't guarantee a specific result for any case, we can tell you that we take on cases that we truly believe in and that we're ready to fight for relentlessly, with the full backing of our experience and resources.
+When choosing an attorney after a construction accident, you want a legal team that has a proven history of securing favorable outcomes.
+While we can't guarantee a specific result for any client, we can tell you that we take on cases that we truly believe in and that we're ready to fight for relentlessly, with the full backing of our experience and resources.

 All About Dallas

 Dallas is the seat of Dallas County and is the third largest city in Texas.
-Because the city is so economically and culturally diverse, Dallas is a prime choice for businesses and individuals, both single and with families.
+Because the city is so economically and culturally diverse, Dallas is a prime choice for businesses, individuals, and families.
 Dallas is industrialized but has suburbs that appeal to those looking for a quieter lifestyle.
 There are also plenty of outdoor activities, famous art districts, highly rated restaurants, and more shopping centers per capita than any other city in the country.
 The Dallas Park System includes 397 parks that cover more than 20,000 acres of land.
 Popular attractions include the Sixth Floor Museum at Dealey Plaza, the Dallas Arboretum and Botanical Garden, Perot Museum of Nature and Science, and Dallas World Aquarium.

 Dallas is a part of an urbanized area known as the Dallas-Fort Worth Metroplex, and this region is home to one-fourth of all Texans.
 There are also 22 Fortune 500 companies headquartered in the Metroplex, and with a major inland port, four railroads, and two airports, Dallas is an established transportation hub.
 The major industries in the area include financial services, defense, telecommunications, transportation, and information technology.